vlang/vls/README.md

 ![Instructions](images/instructions.png)

 Afterwards, go to your editor's configuration and scroll to the V extension section.
-From there, enable VLS by checking the box and input the absolute path of where the language server is located.
+From there, enable VLS by checking the box and input the absolute path of the `vls` language server executable.
+If you cloned the repository and compiled it from source, the executable will be in the `cmd/vls` directory.
+So make to add `cmd/vls/vls`.

 ## Roadmap
 - [ ] Queue support (support for cancelling requests)